Late Rent Fees in California: How Much Can Landlords Charge?

 First and foremost, I can’t stress enough how important it is to have a solid rental or lease agreement.
 Don’t make the mistake of using your typical agreement downloaded from the internet.
-The rental contract is designed to protect your valuable property investments!
-Spend some time and money and find yourself a good landlord lawyer to draft up your rental agreement and make sure you include some vital points:
+A written lease is specifically designed to protect your valuable property investments!
+Spend some time and money and find yourself a good landlord lawyer to draft up your rental agreement.
+Make sure your lease or rental agreement has the following important points.

 - Rent amount.
 (Remember that there are limits on how much you can charge under certain rent control ordinances in California cities.)